mocklis/mocklis.docs/source/introduction/index.rst

     Passed:     Key '2'; Expected 'two'; Current Value is 'two'
     FAILED:     Key '3'; Expected 'thre'; Current Value is 'three'

 Note that all verifications are checked - it will not stop at the first failure.
+By default the assertion will not show the Passed verifications (although the exception itself has a VerificationResult property, so you can always get to it).
+If you want to include all verifications in the exception message you need to pass true for the `includeSuccessfulVerifications` parameter, as done in the sample above.

 Without reflection
 ==================